machellerogden/talkpile/PROTOCOL.md

 # Protocol Specification

-JSON-based protocol for interacting with a Node.js-hosted REPL server.
+A JSON-based protocol for interacting with Talkpile REPL Daemon.

-The protocol defines message formats, operations, and error handling mechanisms to facilitate communication between clients and the REPL server.
+The protocol defines message formats, operations, and error handling mechanisms to facilitate communication between Talkpile clients and the Talkpile REPL server.

 ## Message Format

 Messages exchanged between the client and the server are in JSON format.

-Each message consists of a JSON object with the following fields:
+Proposal is to make each message consists of a JSON object with the following fields:

 - op (operation): A string indicating the type of operation to be performed.
     - Possible values: `eval`, `complete`, `describe`.